 Alternative Route to Licensure

-ARL is available for high-needs teaching areas: Elementary Education, Secondary Math, Secondary Science, Early Childhood Education, Music, Spanish, French, Mandarin Chinese, and Special Education.
+ARL is available for high-needs teaching areas: Elementary Education, Secondary Math, Secondary Science, Early Childhood Education, Music, Spanish, French, German, Mandarin Chinese, and Special Education.
 ARL candidates must possess a Bachelor’s degree and may not have been previously licensed or have completed student teaching in the United States.

 Step 1 - Online Application